kobejohn/TreeNode/readme.md

 It supports various tree operations such as:

-- separating and combining trees
+- separating and combining trees (automatically avoids creating cycles)
-- degenerating a branch (pruning all branches between a and b)
 - traversing the nodes in-order or post-order
+- access up or down through doubly-linked parent/child

 I have used it in several projects where I needed storage of iterative simulation data.